 Since then, prevention science researchers have found better ways to prevent risky behavior while promoting healthy behaviors—and it turns out the bottom line is relationships.

-This approach is about intentional parenting versus responding and reacting to events,” says Kevin Haggerty, a Professor in Prevention at the University of Washington in Seattle.
+This approach to raising healthy children is about intentional parenting versus responding and reacting to events,” says Kevin Haggerty, a Professor in Prevention at the University of Washington in Seattle.

 You can count proven ways to raise resilient, healthy children on one hand, says Haggerty.
 A five-prong approach—called the Social Development Strategy—has been proven in numerous studies to help build strong relationships between children and their caregivers.